GeGeGM/easyptre/README.md

 # PTRE - Paye Ton RE

-PTRE is an easy-to-use tool to save and share spy reports for OGame browser game.
+PTRE is an easy-to-use [tolerated tool](https://forum.origin.ogame.gameforge.com/forum/thread/37-ptre-spy-report-sharing-tool-over-discord-oglight-infinity/) to save and share spy reports for OGame browser game.
 You can save spy reports from:
 - Discord, by installing the [PTRE bot](https://discordapp.com/oauth2/authorize?&client_id=512294332058042388&scope=bot)
 - [OGLight script](https://openuserjs.org/scripts/nullNaN/OGLight), by installing the add-on into your browser
 - [OGame Infinity](https://ogameinfinity.com/)